Teddy Lehman: College career

 While attending the University of Oklahoma, Lehman played for coach Bob Stoops's Oklahoma Sooners football team from 2000 to 2003.
 As a freshman in 2000, he played in 12 games, mostly on special teams and as a reserve at linebacker.

 During his 2001 sophomore season, he became the starting middle linebacker.
 Memorably, he caught the interception by Texas quarterback Chris Simms which was jarred loose by Roy Williams and Lehman took it into the endzone for the game clinching score.
 He finished the season with 83 tackles, including 2 sacks and 10 stops for losses.

 In 2002, Lehman moved to weakside linebacker, replacing Butkus Award winner Rocky Calmus.
 Lehman was recognized as a consensus first-team All-American, after receiving first-team honors from the Associated Press, the Football Writers Association of America, the Walter Camp Foundation, The Sporting News, CNNSI, ESPN and Sports Illustrated.
 He posted six tackles (five unassisted) in the Rose Bowl against Washington State and sacked quarterback Jason Gesser twice for a loss of 17 yards.
 Both sacks ended scoring drives at the end of the second quarter and were instrumental in securing Oklahoma's first-ever Rose Bowl win.

 During the 2003 season, the senior led the team in tackles, with 117, adding 1 forced fumbles, 2 interceptions, and 19 tackles for loss.
-Lehman closed out his college career in the 21-14 Sugar Bowl loss against the LSU Tigers with eight tackles (six solo) and two stops behind the line of scrimmage, including one sack.
+Lehman closed out his college career in the 21–14 Sugar Bowl loss against the LSU Tigers with eight tackles (six solo) and two stops behind the line of scrimmage, including one sack.
 He was recognized as a unanimous first-team All-American and a first-team All-Big 12 selection.
 He was awarded the Dick Butkus Award, given to the nation's top linebacker, as well as the Chuck Bednarik Award, given to the nation's top defensive player.
 Lehman was rated the top outside linebacker pro prospect in the country by The NFL Draft Report.

 Professional career

-First stint with Lions
+Detroit Lions (first stint)

-Teddy Lehman was drafted by the Detroit Lions with the fifth pick of the second round (37th overall) in 2004.
+Teddy Lehman was selected by the Detroit Lions with the fifth pick of the second round (37th overall) in 2004.

 Lehman was the only rookie linebacker in the NFL to start all 16 games in 2004.
 He also logged a total of 1,225 plays (1,054 on defense, 171 on special teams), more than any other member of the team.
 He finished the season with 102 tackles, the second-highest total on the team.